MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-add-on-premises-application.md

 ## Prepare your on-premises environment

-Start by enabling communication to Azure data centers to prepare your environment for Microsoft Entra application proxy.
-If there's a firewall in the path, make sure it's open.
-An open firewall allows the connector to make HTTPS (TCP) requests to the application proxy.
+Enable communication to Microsoft data centers to prepare your environment for Microsoft Entra application proxy.
+The connector must make HTTPS (TCP) requests to application proxy.
+A common issue occurs when a firewall is blocking network traffic.

 > [!IMPORTANT]
 > If you're installing the connector for Azure Government cloud follow the [prerequisites](~/identity/hybrid/connect/reference-connect-government-cloud.md#allow-access-to-urls) and [installation steps](~/identity/hybrid/connect/reference-connect-government-cloud.md#install-the-agent-for-the-azure-government-cloud).
-This requires enabling access to a different set of URLs and an additional parameter to run the installation.
+Azure Government cloud requires access to a different set of URLs and an additional parameter to run the installation.

 ### Open ports